100mslive/100ms-roomkit-ios/README.md

 }
 ```

+### Fully Featured Conferencing/Livestreaming App with Auth Token

-### Fully featured conferencing app with just Auth Token for a role
+To create a fully-featured conferencing/Livestreaming app with just an Auth Token for a role, use the following code snippet.
+Pass the role's auth token as a string:

 ```swift
 import SwiftUI